JetBrains/ring-ui/rfc/RG-2542-Reinvent-Table-Component.md

   getItemLevel?: (item: T, index: number) => number

   /**
+   * Custom row renderer which is expected to return a React fragment
+   * of `<td>` elements.
+The component will wrap them inside a `<tr>`.
+   * If provided, it completely overrides the column renderers.
+   * However, the client may use StandardRowRenderer to fall back to them.
+   */
+  getRowValue?: (item: T, index: number) => React.ReactNode | null

+  /**
    * We reuse the existing `Selection` class.
 It is an isolated class,
    * not coupled to table props, and it clones itself on change.
    * It is intended to be stored on the client.